Patrick Munden talks to BBC World News about Amazon’s Q2 record profit

 Salmon’s Global Head of Retail, Patrick Munden was live on BBC World News, from New Broadcasting House in London on 27 July, interviewed by presenter Aaron Heslehurst to discuss the results.

-During the six-minute interview for their World Business Report segment, Patrick spoke about Amazon’s success, and what this means for brands and retailers around the world; with a market value of $890, Amazon is second to Apple as the most valuable public company on the planet.
+During the six-minute interview for their World Business Report segment, Patrick spoke about Amazon’s success, and what it means for brands and retailers around the world; with a market value of $890, Amazon is second to Apple as the most valuable public company on the planet.

 He said: “Amazon is so far ahead in their profitability this year and a lot of it is down to them reducing their costs.
 They put a huge amount of effort into investing upfront, years ago, into main areas like retail, and that’s beginning to pay off.